tastaturtier/var-layout-ste/README.md

 - no need to fill up with empty pages to meet the pages with odd numbers

 ## Option Print: ``ebook=false`` (or leaving ebook option away)
-- Vorwort (fancy, aber ohne Kapitelname im Header), römische Seitenzahlen, Beginn bei V
+- preface, roman page numbers and plain page header
-- auffüllen bis vor ungerade Seite mit leeren Seiten
+- fill up empty page, if needed
-- TOC (Standard-Kopf/Fußzeile), römische Seitenzahlen
+- table of contents (starting on odd page number), roman page on footer and heading on page header
-- auffüllen bis vor ungerade Seite mit leeren Seiten
+- fill up empty page, if needed
-- Part (plain), arabische Seitenzahlen, Beginn bei 1
+- part (starting on odd page number), plain page style - only page number, empty header, arabic page numbers, starting with 1
-- auffüllen bis vor ungerade Seite mit leeren Seiten
+- fill up empty page, if needed
-- Kapitel (auf ungerader Seite beginnen), arabische Seitenzahlen
+- chapter (starting on odd page number), arabic page on footer and heading on page header

 ## pagination
 - Page numbers start with v (roman 5) (print)/vi (roman 6) (ebook).
 - The first 4/5 pages are provided by the publisher.
-- pages without text are empty (print) resp. are not included (e-book)
+- Pages without text are empty (print) resp. are not included (e-book) .

 # Macros/Commands